 Pursuant to this, the Government of Guyana purchased the IFMAS software from a Canadian company at a cost of US$660,000.

 The system comprises several modules, including an Expenditure Module, a Budget Preparation and Reporting System Module, Revenue, an Asset and Inventory Module, a General Ledger Module, a Purchasing Module and an Appropriation Module.
-The system went online on January 4th 2004, the minister says, although to date the Purchasing and …..To continue reading, login or subscribe now.
+The system went online on January 4th 2004, the minister says, although to date the Purchasing and Asset and Inventory Modules are yet to be implemented.

 Recently, the non-implementation of the modules has been highlighted in various articles published in the Kaieteur News and these have triggered criticism of the government.
 Singh went for some time without addressing claims made in the articles but held a press conference on Thursday pursuant to promises by President Donald Ramotar last Saturday that he would hold such a press conference.